How to Homeschool Multiple Children At Once

 Special notes for teens

-We always say that particularly in the teen years, you'll go from teacher to coach.
-You want your child to have a lot of input into what the end goal is, and both be on the same page as to how you'll get there.
-Obviously, you are still the parent and responsible for the end results, but your year will go so much more smoothly if you and your child agree early on how you're going to reach his destination.
+We always say that, particularly in the teen years, you'll go from teacher to coach.
+You want your child to have a lot of input into the end goal and both be on the same page about how you'll get there.
+Obviously, you are still the parent and responsible for the end results, but your year will go so much more smoothly if you and your child agree early on how you're going to reach your destination.

 Feel free to use his interests and aptitudes to build his list and make sure he uses real-world examples.
 (For instance, local real estate listings, cost of living estimates, job openings, etc.)